rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 -   David Hume (1711-1776)
     -   *An Enquiry Concerning Human Understanding* (1748)

->   [W]hatever I write, as soon as I discover it not to be true,
->   my hand shall be the forwardest to throw it into the fire.

-TODO: find the above quote from Locke.

 Hume:

 >   [S]cepticism, when more moderate, may be understood in a very reasonable sense,